Korean-Style Ghost Pizza Corn Dogs

 45 mins

-Recipe Type: Starlit Suppers
+Recipe Type Starlit Suppers

-Cuisine Type: Korean Fusion
+Cuisine Type Korean Fusion

-Recipe Output: 8 Number of Portions (8 corn dogs)
+Recipe Output 8 Number of Portions

 The Ingredients You'll Need

-→ Cheese & Fillings
+Cheese & Fillings

 01 7 ounces mozzarella cheese, cut into 8 sticks (each about 4 inches long)